cswclui/katacoda-scenarios-1/12factor-010/step03.md

 **WHERE**

-* `build service` clone the code from the branch on the GitHub repo that has `V!` of *Secret Society* and run `npm install` to download the dependencies from the internet.
+* `build service` clone the code from the branch on the GitHub repo that has `V1` of *Secret Society* and runs `npm install` to download the dependencies from the internet.
 * `test service` runs the unit tests that ship with the source code
-* `release service to container repo` build the `docker` image of the *Secret Society* and pushes it the Local Container Repository running inside of the Katacoda interactive learning environment
+* `release service to container repo` builds a `docker` image of *Secret Society* and pushes it to the Local Container Registry running inside of the Katacoda interactive learning environment
-* `provision target deployment` installs `docker-compose` which is the runtime provisiong tool for this scenario.
+* `provision target deployment` installs `docker-compose` which is the runtime provisioning tool for this scenario.
 (You'd use a provisioning tools such as [Ansible](https://www.ansible.com/) or [Vagrant](https://www.vagrantup.com/) in a "real world" setting.
-* `run service on deployment target` executes `docker-compose up` to create the container relevant to `V1` of *Secret Society* had have it run on the docker network, `US_WEST` at `port` 4000.
-(Here are the links to the relevant [`Dockerfile`](https://raw.githubusercontent.com/innovationinsoftware/12factor/10-dev-prod-parity.0.0.1/app/Dockerfile) and [`docker-compose.yaml`](https://raw.githubusercontent.com/innovationinsoftware/12factor/10-dev-prod-parity.0.0.1/docker-compose.yaml) files if you want to see th exact details.
+* `run service on deployment target` executes `docker-compose up` to create the container relevant to the `V1` release of *Secret Society* and have it run on the docker network, `north_america` at `port` 4000.
+(Here are the links to the relevant [`Dockerfile`](https://raw.githubusercontent.com/innovationinsoftware/12factor/10-dev-prod-parity.0.0.1/app/Dockerfile) and [`docker-compose.yaml`](https://raw.githubusercontent.com/innovationinsoftware/12factor/10-dev-prod-parity.0.0.1/docker-compose.yaml) files if you want to see the exact details.

 `Lines 5 - 16` describe the stage `build service`.